 Why did the practice decide initially to enroll in the EHR Demonstration?
 What benefits did it hope to gain?

-Why did the practice decide to withdraw from the EHR Demonstration?
+[If voluntarily withdrew:] Why did the practice decide to withdraw from the EHR Demonstration?
 Please explain if any of the following were factors:

 a.
-Early stage of health IT implementation at the practice and/or inability to make health IT changes that would help enable high performance/bonus
+[First round only:] No EHR or early stage of health IT implementation at the practice that would not have met minimal use criteria for the demonstration

 b.
+Inability to make health IT changes that would help enable high performance/bonus

+c.
 Expected to be high performing but incentive bonus too low to be worth it (explore why—too few Medicare patients?)

-c.
+d.
 Did not expect to be high-performing

-d.
+e.
 The practice’s experience with the enrollment process

-e.
+f.
 Anticipated burden of reporting (please explain)

-f.
+g.
 Informal discussions on the topic with others (who?)

-g.
+h.
 Lack of trust or confidence in the data reporting process

-h.
+i.
 Lack of confidence in the data processing and reporting by CMS

-i.
+j.
 Lack of interest in making changes to the practice that would help enable high performance

-j.
-Availability of other pay-for-performance or pay-for-reporting programs k.
+k.
+Availability of other pay-for-performance or pay-for-reporting programs

+l.
 Other

+Is the practice concerned about the demonstration leading to patients being turned away who are noncompliant, because they might reflect negatively on a practice’s quality score?

+[If concerned:] What could be done to allay these concerns?
+For example, would it help if the outcome measures were risk-adjusted to take into account characteristics of your patient population such as presence of comorbidities, income, educational attainment, and race/ethnicity?

+Is the practice concerned that the quality of care for conditions not being measured under the demonstration will suffer if practices shift their focus toward the outcome and process measures being evaluated?

+Does the practice have any other concerns about unintended consequences of the demonstration?

+[If was excluded due to no EHR use or answered that “a” of question 2 was a factor in its decision to withdraw from the demonstration:] What has kept the practice from implementing or using an EHR?

 Does the practice participate in any other pay-for-performance programs?
 If yes, please describe, and compare/contrast the structure of that program to the EHR Demonstration.

+Does the practice anticipate receiving meaningful use payments from Medicare or Medicaid in 2011?
+Other years?

 Does the practice participate in any other health IT initiatives?
 If yes, please describe, and compare/contrast the structure of that program to the EHR Demonstration.